piotrmiskiewicz/kyma-environment-broker/utils/edp-registrator/README.md

 ### Running

-#### Setting environment variables
+#### Set Environment Variables

-Before using `edp` tool you must set environment variables:
+Before using the `edp` tool, you must set environment variables:

 1. Copy existing template file, for example:
 `cp env.dev.template env.dev`
-2. Set missing secret value in the file
+2. Set the missing secret value in the file.
-3. Export environment variables:
+3. Export the environment variables:
 `export $(grep -v '^#' env.dev | xargs)`

-#### Running a command
+#### Run a Command

-Get metadata from EDP:
+Get metadata from the EDP:
 ```shell
 ./edp get <subaccountID>
 ```

-Register subaccount in EDP:
+Register a subaccount in the EDP:
 ```shell
 ./edp register <subaccount ID> <platform region> <plan>
 ```